Psalms For Life

 Since eye contact indicates equality, the slave doesn’t presume to make eye contact.
 But that doesn’t keep the psalmist from being keen-eyed, watching his master’s hand, waiting for YHWH to beckon, waiting on him for mercy, utterly dependent on his undeserved love.

 Yet despite his humility, the psalmist won’t be denied.
 He refuses to take his eyes off his master’s hand till he extends it to him in mercy because he knows he and his people have no other hope.
-They’re drenched in the scorn and abuse of those who—smug in their relative power and ease—hold them in contempt.
+They’re drenched in the scorn and abuse of those who—smug in their power and ease—hold them in contempt.

 Having revealed himself at Sinai as “gracious and merciful… overflowing in love that never fails,” YHWH welcomes such humble audacity in prayer.
 Ironically, though his people may be downtrodden, they can look to the creator of the universe for the mercy the tin-pot bullies above them withhold.
 Their hope lies in the God who will one day end all oppression and rid the earth of all contempt.